-Evaluation of United Academics faculty for promotion, tenure and retention will be conducted according to the process defined in the UNAC CBA Article 9.
-If a date falls on a Saturday, it shall be treated as falling on the preceding Friday; if a date falls on a Sunday it shall be treated as falling on the following Monday.
+Evaluation of United Academics faculty for their progression towards promotion and tenure, promotion, tenure, and post-tenure reviews will be conducted according to the process defined in the UNAC CBA Article 9.
+If a date falls on a Saturday or Sunday, it shall be treated as falling on the following Monday.
 Timelines may be extended by mutual consent of the parties (including UAS Provost, Labor Relations, and UNAC union), and such consent shall not be withheld unreasonably.